MRChemSoft/mrcpp/doc/mrcpp_api/mwfunctions.rst

 crop
   Truncate the wavelet expansion accoring to a new precision threshold.

+refine_grid
+  Refine grid at most one level based on precision and the local wavelet norm, or on the structure of another grid.
+The grid changes, but the `represented` function remains the same.

 All changing operations *require* that the ``FunctionTree`` is in a *defined* state.